 After serving two years as the director of operations, Andy Chriscaden has been promoted to the volunteer assistant coach at UCF.
-He is in charge of the Knights' outfielders and coached first base during games, while aiding the development of the team's infielders and catches along with hitting responsibilities.
+He is in his first year in charge of the Knights’ outfielders and coached first base during games, while aiding the development of the team’s infielders and catches along with hitting responsibilities.

 Chiscaden spent the 2014 and 2015 campaigns overseeing UCF’s day-to-day operations, which included all aspects of team travel.
 He additionally helped with capturing video and organizing the UCF Diamond Girls for home games.

 The Monroe, Wash., native arrived in Orlando after wrapping up a decorated career at Kennesaw State and Skagit Valley Community College.
 Primarily seeing action at first base, Chriscaden earned back-to-back spots on the All-Atlantic Sun Second Team after his junior and senior seasons.